pcko1/bscscan-python/source/index.rst

    # you can substitute the session with your aiohttp.ClientSession
    client = await BscScan.from_session(api_key=YOUR_API_KEY, session=ClientSession())

 In this case, you don't need to use a context manager because it is assumed that you will close the open session somewhere else in your code.

 Disclaimer
 ==========

-The author assumes no responsibility neither for the way this software is used nor for its behavior.
-The code is open-source and everyone is encouraged to inspect it before integrating into their products.
+The author assumes no responsibility for the way this software is used, for its behavior or for any loss of funds.
+The code is open-source and everyone is encouraged to inspect it before integrating it into their own products.

 Cite